 Internship

 The internship represents the heart of Social Work education.
 It provides the opportunity to apply the theoretical learning gained in the classroom to real-world situations with clients, colleagues, organizations, and communities.
 At San Francisco State University’s School of Social Work, we are committed to serving historically oppressed and disadvantaged populations utilizing strengths and systems-based modalities.
 Our placement process is student-driven and students are supported in choosing individually tailored internships within a wide variety of settings.
-The School has internship agreements with over 300 public and private non-profit social and human service agencies.
+The School has internship agreements with over 300 public and private non-profit social and human service agencies across the Bay Area in multiple counties and geographic regions.

 Three people conversing